 Allow sales agents to easily learn the new system without time waste or sacrificing efficiency

-Help agents process their sales faster and refocus their energy on chasing new leads
+Help sale agents process sales faster and refocus their energy on chasing new leads

 Without available usage data to begin the investigation and no integrated technology to support my analysis, I tested the existing platform with sales agents from different countries to draw the starting point of the experience.
 The content for the test included the main user journeys of the existing platform, such as: finding assigned tasks, claiming new customer requests, tracking the team's progress, find newly generated requests.